Skip to Content

 Ticks

-Brief overview of ticks
+Brief Overview of Ticks

 Ticks are a type of external parasite that feed on the blood of mammals including wildlife, domestic animals, and people.
 Ticks are considered to be dangerous pests because of their ability to carry and transmit a wide variety of tick-borne diseases.
 In our area of North Texas, the two most common species that people come into contact with are lone star ticks and deer ticks.